Davidloku1234567/wildfire/README.md

  San Francisco, and
  Douglas.

+The five most frequent stated causes of fire in California is Miscellaneous, Equipment Use, Lightning, Arson, and Debris Burning.
 ### Licensing, Authors, Acknowledgements<a name="licensing"></a>

 Short, Karen C. 2017.
 Spatial wildfire occurrence data for the United States, 1992–2015 [FPA_FOD_20170508].
 4th Edition.
 Fort Collins, CO: Forest Service Research Data Archive.